 If you're interested in becoming an accounting assistant, your next step is to take accounting and payroll training.
 This is a fairly quick program you can finish in under one year.

-Training covers the software, bookkeeping, and payroll processing skills employers want in new hires.
+The program is less than 12 months long and includes a guaranteed internship at a local company.
+Coursework covers the software, bookkeeping, and payroll processing skills employers want in new hires.

-Click below to see complete program details and chat live with an Admissions Advisor.
+Click below to see complete program details and chat live with an admissions advisor.
 We're here to help!